pyagoubi/kaggle-Feedback-Prize/README.md

 + the last three layers were meanpooled and then fed into a linear NN were weights were scaled by softmax
 + layerwise learning rate decay was applied

+Other Models/ approaches used but not found beneficial
++ BERTlarge
++ Using Pseudolabelling on previous Feedback competitions
++ Training for each target seperately